-As summer ends and the school year begins, the whole household—both humans and dogs—must adjust to new routines.
+As summer ends and the school year begins, dogs and families must adjust to new routines.
 Sudden changes can be stressful for dogs, who thrive on consistency and familiar habits.
-But with training and the right combination of food, shelter, and entertainment, everyone can quickly and smoothly adapt to the new normal.
+Longer periods alone and schedule changes can cause stress, separation anxiety, and unwanted behaviors.
+With consistent dog training, structure, exercise, and mental stimulation, you can help your dog adjust to the school-year routine.

 - Start early.
 A couple of weeks before school begins, gradually get your dog used to being alone for longer periods.
 For example, if you usually bring your dog along on errands, start leaving them at home to help them adjust to the upcoming routine.